-TIP - To view the types of licenses assigned to you or to the controller, tap $\equiv$ and select About.
-For more information, see Software installation and licensing, page 15.
+TIP - To view the types of licenses assigned to you or to the controller, tap \equiv and select About.
+For more information, see Installing Trimble Access, page 13.

 To sign in

 1. To view the Sign in using Trimble ID screen, tap the gray Sign in 👗 icon in the Projects or Jobs screen.